cristidraghici/family-tree/README.md

   - `templates` play the role of orchestrating UI layouts.
 They bring together organisms into page sections and may establish designated areas for inserting content.
 An example is the `<DashboardTemplate />`, which organizes header, sidebar, and body organisms;
   - `Pages` represent distinct app screens or routes.
 They integrate templates, organisms, and other components to form comprehensive views.
 Components like `<HomePage />` and `<SettingsPage />` function at the page level;

+- `src/context`: Holds React context providers for managing global state (e.g., authentication, themes);
+- `src/data`: Holds demo/initial data;
 - `src/utils`: Contains utility functions, such as API calls, validation functions, and other helper functions;
-- `src/context`: Holds React context providers for managing global state (e.g., authentication, themes);
 - `src/hooks`: Place for the custom hooks our app uses;
 - `src/styles`: Contains CSS styles for your application;
-- `types.ts`: Global types used in the application;
+- `src/types.ts`: Global types used in the application;
-- `constants.ts`: Constants used in the application;
+- `src/constants.ts`: Constants used in the application;
-- `App.tsx`: The main application component where you assemble your routing and global context providers;
+- `src/App.tsx`: The main application component where you assemble your routing and global context providers;
-- `main.tsx`: The entry point of your application.
+- `src/main.tsx`: The entry point of your application.

 We will store the styles in a single file, as we intend to minimally customize what [picocss](https://v2.picocss.com/docs) provides.